World’s largest virtual agentic engineering & quality conference

 Functional testing verifies that the software application functions correctly according to the specified requirements.
 Testers execute different scenarios and compare the actual outcomes with the expected results.
 Here are the different types of functionality tests involved in the validation process.

 If you want to leverage cross browser testing, you can execute the test in a cloud-based digital experience testing platform like TestMu AI.
-TestMu AI offers efficient cross browser testing for web and mobile apps to ensure they function seamlessly across a multitude of browsers, versions, and OS.
+TestMu AI offers efficient cross browser testing for web and mobile apps to ensure they behave identically across browsers, versions, and operating systems.

 With real time and automation testing, TestMu AI simplifies the process, saving time and effort.
 You can deliver a flawless user experience, improve customer satisfaction, and expand your software application’s reach with TestMu AI.